UlysseTouchais/ShareLoc/index.md

 Let's now switch the y-axis and the color-axis of the previous graph:
 {% include_relative html/h_age_scatter_diab.html %}

 Based on this, we would like to perform a classification model that would estimate if an area has a high or low diabetes prevalence based on only two features : young density and entropy of nutrients.
+The fact to have two features is convenient for visualization.

-We have selected the threshold for high and low based on the diabetes prevalence median.
+We have selected the threshold for high and low based on the diabetes prevalence median, that is, a score of 6,1.

 {% include_relative html/models_points.html %}

-We chose to use a logistic regression model, let's see how it performs by checking its ROC curves :
+We tried two models: Logistic Regression and Random Forest Classifier.
+### Logistic Regression
+{%include_relative html/LogisticRegression.html%}

+### Random Forest Classifier
+{%include_relative html/RandomForest%}

+### Performance evaluation
+{%include_relative html/%}